fhernanb/Paper_Modeling_Interval_Data/README.md

-# Paper_Modeling_Interval_Data
+# Supplementary material

-GitHub repository with the supplementary material
+This GitHub repository contains the supplementary material for the paper "Modeling Interval Data with Random Intercepts: A Beta Regression
+Approach for Clustered and Longitudinal Structures".